 Forex tools can be divided up into seven categories.
 Below is a walkthrough of each set of tools, complete with an example of how each can be used.

-No matter if you’re a fundamental trader or a technical trader it’s always good to know when major risk events are scheduled on the economic calendar.
-This is probably the most common tool that all Forex traders will use, as it sets a structure around the day.
-Trading without this information would unwise.
+No matter if you’re a fundamental trader or a technical trader, it’s always beneficial to know when major economic events are scheduled to take place.
+Economic calendars are probably the most common tool that all Forex traders use, as it sets a structure around the day, and is the most accessible source of trading opportunities.

 Economic news releases are usually the catalyst for volatility in the market.
 It’s always good to know when to expect higher volatility because it is when the markets are volatile that traders have the opportunity to take profit.

 Each of the events listed here is going to have some impact on the market, where high impact news events are marked in red while low impact news events are marked in yellow.

 Example: Here is an example of how an economic calendar would be used in your trading.
 A trader could have made profited handsomely by trading the most significant risk event – the monthly Non-Farm Payroll (NFP) report release, which is the US Department of Labor national job growth indicator.
 Market consensus is that the US economy was going to add jobs, but adding 181k new jobs was higher than expected, and higher than the previous reading of 160k.
 Since the NFP data surpassed expectations, the USDJPY made a quick movement to the upside.
 Additional NFP research is available from 3rd party organisations like ADP research.

 Based on this, we would have expected the US dollar to strengthen.
 In this example, the NFP was published and beat the market expectation by posting 200k new jobs, which was even more bullish and inevitably sent USD/JPY higher.
 This is a perfect example of how to use news evens to make a quick profit.

 Advanced pattern recognition tools, used to find preferred patterns in real-time across all currency pairs simultaneously, are becoming more common.